Will I have to go for a medical assessment?

 - Think about how a lack of sleep prevents you from working (eg. I am so tired that I cannot focus on simple tasks)

 - Do you have any hobbies or interests?

 - Think about the things you enjoy doing and talk about any difficulties you have when trying to do them.
 For example, “I used to go for walks, but anxiety means contact with others will cause severe distress and I no longer feel confident that I can avoid hazards when outdoors.”

 - What do you do to socialise?

-You can take your time when answering the assessor’s questions.
-It is important to tell them how your illness affects you.
-Some of the questions they ask you might seem easy to answer, but you can take a moment to think of a detailed answer.
+You can spend as much time as you like when answering a question.
+You should not feel rushed.
+It is important to tell the assessor how your mental health condition affects you.
+Some questions might seem easy to answer, but always think about what you want to say before answering.

 After the assessment

 When you have finished the medical assessment, you should make a note of:

 - How long you were with the assessor